formulahendry/vscode-dotnet-test-explorer/README.md

 ##### Test result is not shown in CodeLens / tree
 Try and change the setting dotnet-test-explorer.pathForResultFile to point to a folder you have access right too.
 CodeLens functionality also requires the [C# extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.csharp))

-##### No tree view or color coded explorer for NUnit / MSTest
+##### No tree view or color-coded explorer for NUnit / MSTest
 This requires you to run dotnet SDK version 2.2.104 or higher.
-The extension tries to run the commands with the English cli but if things are not working as expected anyway it may be due to the cli language (see [#77](https://github.com/formulahendry/vscode-dotnet-test-explorer/issues/77) for details).

 ##### xUnit projects assembly name needs to match the test class namespace
 See [#201](https://github.com/formulahendry/vscode-dotnet-test-explorer/issues/201)